MKD-026/AUV-MU/README.md

 As Yolo V8nano has the highest inference speed, we chose to use this model for the AI tasks.

-### 5. Contact
+### 5. Contact:
 For more information about the project, please feel free to reach out at: das20ucse101@mahindrauniversity.edu.in

 ---